Astroblepus nicefori

 Astroblepus nicefori is a species of catfish of the family Astroblepidae.
 It can be found of the Cauca River and the Magdalena River in Colombia.

+Etymology

 Named in honor of Brother Hermano Nicéforo María (1888-1980), Museo del Instituto de La Salle, Bogotá; a Frenchman originally named Antoine Rouhaire Siauzade who became a missionary in Colombia under his monastic name, he sent a collection of Colombian freshwater fishes to Myers, including the type specimen of this one.